ARCHIVED: Avoiding computer viruses

 packages contain routines that can perform each kind of task.

-Note: The University Information Security Office (UISO) recommends that you run the latest version of Symantec virus protection software (available to IU students, faculty, and staff free of charge via IUware) for your operating system; See In Windows, how do I safely upgrade to the latest Symantec Endpoint or AntiVirus software?
+Note: The University Information Security Office (UISO) recommends that you run the latest version of Symantec virus protection software (available to IU students, faculty, and staff free of charge via IUware) for your operating system; See In Windows, how do I safely upgrade to the latest security software?
 Be sure to upgrade safely, update your virus definitions daily, and scan your computer weekly.
 Check the software help for instructions.

 - Keep your operating system current with the latest